 District 1 - Connecticut, Massachusetts, Maine, New Hampshire, New Jersey, New York, Rhode Island, Vermont; Frankfurt, Germany; London, England.

-District 2-13 - Delaware, District of Columbia, Maryland, Pennsylvania, Virginia, West Virginia
+District 2-13 - Delaware, District of Columbia, Maryland, Pennsylvania, Virginia, West Virginia.

-District 4 - Illinois, Indiana, Michigan, Ohio, Wisconsin
+District 4 - Illinois, Indiana, Michigan, Ohio, Wisconsin.

-District 6 - Arkansas, Kansas, Missouri, Oklahoma, Texas
+District 6 - Arkansas, Kansas, Missouri, Oklahoma, Texas.

-District 7 - Alaska, Arizona, Colorado, Iowa, Idaho, Minnesota, Montana, North Dakota, Nebraska, New Mexico, Oregon, South Dakota, Utah, Washington, Wyoming
+District 7 - Alaska, Arizona, Colorado, Iowa, Idaho, Minnesota, Montana, North Dakota, Nebraska, New Mexico, Oregon, South Dakota, Utah, Washington, Wyoming.

 District 9 - California, Guam, Hawaii, Nevada; Hong Kong; Narita, Japan.

 Sectors and Industries